sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-04.md

 Open a browser and navigate to `http://localhost:4200` to view the UI.

 You should be able to create a chat session, send messages, and receive completions from the agents.

-**TBD this image needs to be updated.
-Cannot get front end to connect to python backend**

 ![Final User Interface](./media/module-04/frontend.png)